mvhsbball22/dndwikiv1/home/ice-cave.md

 - Questions to the oracle thing
 - Confrontation between Savien and Harshnag
 - Questions:
+- From Savian - Where is King Hekaton?
+	- Unknown, shielded from their eyes
 	- From Harshnag: Where's my friend?
-		- Unknown, shielded from their eyes
+		- captive of Sansuri
 	- Why?
 		- ()
 	- What is the story is the breaking of the ordning?
-		- King was misled by his daughters
+		- King was misled by his daughters (specifically Mirran and Nym, who the oracles claim coveted his throne; the only daughter you had previously been aware of is named Serissa - the youngest daughter/currently on the throne according the mage in Everlund)
 		- More powerful giant lords had broken from King's court, willing to risk everything to ascend to the top
 		- Stop one to stop them all
 	- How do we find those responsible?